ashkan-pirmani/fl-kit/pages/fl_use_cases/template_v1.1.md

 <summary>📝 Example from FL-MS Study</summary>
 <div class="example-content" markdown="1">

-**Approved by ethics committee.** KU Leuven granted PRET approval (G 2023 6771) for secondary analysis of de-identified MSBase registry data.
+**Approved by ethics committee.** Hasselt University and KU Leuven granted approval (G 2023 6771) for secondary analysis of de-identified MSBase registry data.
 The Social and Societal Ethics Committee confirmed the federated simulation approach complies with GDPR.
 No individual patient consent required for this secondary analysis under European research exception provisions, as data were already collected under MSBase's established multi-center ethics framework with appropriate patient consent at participating sites.

 </div>
 </details>